ujjwolpaudel/ujjwolpaudel.github.io/_pages/about.md

 In May 2025, I completed my PhD at [ASU](https://wpcarey.asu.edu/agribusiness-degrees) under the supervision of [Timothy J. Richards](https://scholar.google.com/citations?hl=en&user=XOAzQkEAAAAJ&view_op=list_works&sortby=pubdate).

-My research interests are in empirical IO and supply chain management in food systems.
+My research interests are on empirical IO and supply chain management in food systems.

+I will be on the job market in the 2025–2026 academic year.

 [CV]:{{ site.baseurl }}{% link CV_UPaudel.pdf %}